Ritesh2684/my-app/README.md

 16)To redirect the traffic in desired way, we need to create the ingress rules.
 Since, by default Kubernetes cluster is not installed with Ingress Contoller, I am selecting istio as Ingress controller in this scenario.

-17To install istio, execute the below command,
-		  `kubectl apply -f istio-ingress-1.1.2.yaml`
+17) To install istio, execute the below command, `kubectl apply -f istio-ingress-1.1.2.yaml`

 18) Verify if istio is successfully installed, execute below command from test-image pod, again after ssh as mentioned in 15.